Isaac Fletcher (footballer): Career

 Fletcher began his career with Middlesbrough at under-10 level before turning professional in November 2020.
 He moved on loan to Hartlepool United in January 2022.
 In February 2022, Fletcher scored his first professional goal in a 2–1 win at Colchester United.

 On 26 August 2022, Fletcher signed for National League club Scunthorpe United on loan until January 2023, however he was recalled early, on 28 September 2022.

+He was released by Middlesbrough at the end of 2023 and in February 2024, it was announced Fletcher had signed for National League North side Spennymoor Town.
+Fletcher started the 2024–25 season brightly, scoring his tenth goal in all competitions on 5 October 2024 in a 1–1 draw against Kidderminster Harriers.

+On 2 January 2025, Fletcher signed for League Two side Barrow on a two-and-a-half year deal for an undisclosed fee.

 Personal life

-He is the older brother of Oscar Fletcher who plays for Hartlepool's youth team.
+His father Andy played semi-professionally for Spennymoor.
+Isaac is also the older brother of Oscar Fletcher who played for Hartlepool's youth team.